How do I invest £100k for growth?

 Just because you do not wish to seek financial advice it is still possible to enjoy the cost savings associated with DIY investing, yet have someone else invest the money for you.
 These off-the-shelf solutions have the advantage that you don't have to decide on the assets to invest in or make strategic investment decisions.
 They can also be monitored online and in some cases via a mobile app.

 One such offering is from Wealthify one of the best and cheapest digital online wealth managers (robo-advisers) in the UK.
 You can read my full review of Wealthify here in which I also analyse its performance, which was particularly impressive in 2020.
-It invests in exchange-traded funds (ETFs) and charges a low-cost flat fee of just 0.6%.
+It invests in low-cost funds and charges an annual management fee of just 0.6%.
 It offers a Stocks and Shares ISA, a Junior ISA, a pension and a General Investing Account.
 It is free to register and you can start investing from just £1.

 2. Determine your investment risk